Skip to main content

 Why do you need vector indexing?

 Vector embeddings are a great way to represent meaning.
+Understanding how to index a vector is crucial for working with vector databases effectively.
 Vectors embeddings are arrays of elements that can capture meaning from different data types, such as texts, images, videos, and other content.
 The number of elements are called dimensions.
 High dimension vectors capture more information, but they are harder to work with.

 Vector databases make it easier to work with high dimensional vectors.
 Consider search; Vector databases efficiently measure semantic similarity between data objects.
 When you run a similarity search, a vector database like Weaviate uses a vectorized version of the query to find objects in the database that have vectors similar to the query vector.